jimmy-academia/MOTO/trace/generated_docs/opto/trace/operators.md

 **Code Description**: The trunc function is designed to truncate the decimal part of a given number, effectively returning its integer part.
 This is achieved by utilizing the math.trunc function from Python's math module.
 When the trunc function is called with a number x, it imports the math module and then applies math.trunc to x, returning the truncated integer value.

 In the context of the project, the trunc function is called by the __trunc__ method of the Node class located in opto\trace\nodes.py.
-The __trunc__ method imports the trunc function from opto.trace.operators and applies it to the instance of the Node class.
+The __trunc__ method imports the trunc function from myopto.trace.operators and applies it to the instance of the Node class.
 This indicates that the Node class instances can be truncated using the trunc function, ensuring that any Node object can be converted to its integer representation if needed.

 **Note**:
 - Ensure that the input x is a type that can be handled by the math.trunc function, such as an integer or a float.